DavidKcodeRepo/SpaceContestsWinForms/Readme.md

 ## Implementation

  - SpaceContests was originally intended to be a purely console application implementation, but it has become a winforms application to avoid heavy reconfiguration of the windows console to suit the needs of the game.
+ - One  aim of the project is to expand the game into a 2 player console-over-tcp app on a server and connect to friends to play.
  - The code is structured as per classes in the following diagram.
 ```mermaid
 sequenceDiagram